arctop/android-sdk/arctopSDK/README.md

 <details>
     <summary>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Android</summary>

-* The _ArctopSDK.java_ class with all constants used to communicate with your application.
+* The _ArctopSDK.java_ class with all constants used to communicate with your application

-* A set of AIDL files, which define the interface of communication with the service.
+* A set of AIDL files, which define the interface of communication with the service:
   * _IArctopSdk.aidl_ provides the public service API accessible by your app.
   * _IArctopSdkListener.aidl_ defines the callback interface by which the service provides responses and notifications back to your app.
   * _IArctopQAListener.aidl_ defines a callback interface that provides QA values from the sensor device to your app.